openafs-contrib/openafs-robotest/README.md

 It can be useful to have more than one configuration file, instead of changing values in the default configuration file.

-Set the `AFS_ROBOTEST_CONF` environment variable to specify the fully qualified file name of the configuration file to be used by `afsrobot`.
+Set the `AFSROBOT_INI` environment variable to specify the fully qualified file name of the configuration file to be used by `afsrobot`.
 This value is overridden by the `--config` command line option.

-Example:

-    $ export AFS_ROBOTEST_CONF=~/.afsrobotestrc/example.conf

 ## Multiple servers

 This test harness supports setting up multiple file and database servers.
-Install AFS Robotest on each server, as described above.  `sudo` must be configured with NOPASSWD for the test user account on each host.
+Install OpenAFS robotest on each server, as described above.  `sudo` must be configured with NOPASSWD for the test user account on each host.

 A configuration section must be added for each test server.
 The name of the